-Smudging with your sage is easy.
+Smudging with your sage (or other herb) is easy.
 Use a candle or lighter to ignite the tip of the sage bundle, and then blow on it to extinguish the flame.
 The sage will continue to smolder, so be very careful not to lay it down on anything flammable.

 Being by smudging yourself.
 Waft smoke over and around your body, either by waving the sage toward yourself, or as I prefer, sweep it back and forth in front of you, and then step through the smoke.
 Hold your intention firmly in your mind as you do this.
 Take a few deep, relaxing breaths.
 Feel any negative energy you are carrying dissipate slowly with the rising tendrils of smoke.

 Repeat the smudging, but this time, instead of focussing on dispelling any negative energy, your attention should be on drawing in positive energy.
 In your mind's eye, see yourself surrounded by a white light of healing, revitalizing energy.

 If needed, you can repeat these steps, alternately driving out the negative energies, and drawing in the positive ones.
 Take as long as you need to with this.
 Do not rush on to the next steps until you are ready.
 You should feel balanced, grounded, and humming with potential.